 The car’s origins: the 12C-37 saved from the war

-The 412 was built in 1939 by Touring on the framework of the 8C 2900A.
+The 412 was built in 1939 by Touring on the chassis of the 8C 2900A.
 Its engine is the 12-cylinder 4500, the same as the 12C of 1937.
-It had its debut on May 31, 1939 at the G.P. of Antwerp and it classified first and second thanks to the pilots Giuseppe Farina and Raymond Sommer, and second at the G.P. of Luxembourg in 1939 thanks to Clemente Biondetti.
+It had its debut on May 31, 1939 at the G.P. of Antwerp and it classified first and second thanks to the race drivers Giuseppe Farina and Raymond Sommer, and second at the G.P. of Luxembourg in 1939 thanks to Clemente Biondetti.

-After the Second World War one of the four examples produced (according to the book wrote by Fusi) was sold to the Swiss Willy Daetwyler, who led it to victory in different mountain competitions and in 1948 won the G.P. of the Bremgarten.
+After the Second World War one of the four speciments produced (according to the book wrote by Fusi) was sold to the Swiss Willy Daetwyler, who led it to victory in different mountain races and in 1948, he won the G.P. of the Bremgarten.

-The framework shared with the 8C 2900-A was identified with the number 412151.
+The chassis shared with the 8C 2900-A was identified with the number 412151.
 Probably this number was used to named the car.
-It was equipped with a 12-cylinder V engine of 4495 cm3, built in two monoblocks of 6 cylinders, which developed up to 430 hp and was turbocharged.
+It was equipped with a 12-cylinder V engine of 4495 cm3, built with two monoblocks 6 cylinders, which developed up to 430 hp and was turbocharged.
 It was designed by Vittorio Jano in 1937.

 So, the intervention of Vignale can be dated to April 1951.
-This photography taken during the above mentioned Mille Miglia in which it’s completely stripped (maybe to reduce its weight for the race) and with the number 427 painted by hand.
-The car then participated in a race in Oporto in 1951, and won by beating the Ferrari 166s and the Maseratis.
+This photography taken during the above mentioned Mille Miglia in which it’s not painted (maybe to reduce its weight for the race) and with the number 427 painted by hand.
+The car then participated in a race in Oporto in 1951, which it won beating the Ferrari 166s and the Maserati’s.

 Successive changes and use on the road

 After the Mille Miglia of 1951 the car was modified.
-In Oporto we can see it painted, but other subsequent photos show the car with further modifications until its final look.
+In Oporto we can see it painted, but other photos shows the car with further modifications.

-The 412 Vignale is like a pure Spider, without a folding roof, two-seater, characterized by a very long hood, 4 side chromed air intakes for each side placed between the front fender and the passenger cockpit.
+The 412 Vignale is a pure two-seater Spider, characterized by a very long hood, 4 chromed air intakes for each side placed between the front fender and the cockpit.
 The front has 4 headlights, two at the ends and two central plus turn signals.
-Moreover it has the trilobo, appeared in a completed shape for the first time the previous year (1950) on the 1900 sedan.
+Moreover it has the “scudetto”, appeared in a completed shape for the first time the year before (1950) on the 1900 sedan.

-Unlike the 1900s, the shield has a very subtle vertical shape, recalling the design of the one of 6C 2500 Villa d’Este and other 6C 2500 Touring, from 1946 onwards.
-As mentioned before, the shield is placed on a raised volume which continues along the entire bonnet up to the windshield, creating its basis in a very clear and marked way, as for the Villa d’Este, but here is smoother and without details/chrome, probably on account of the ‘essential’ character of this racing car.
-This is a beautiful Alfa Romeo which expresses a strong balance between a great elegance and a sporting spirit.
-Its line is absolutely particular because it blends features of the Villa D’Este with others of the 1900 in a really unique way that we can’t see in other subsequent Alfa Romeo.
+Unlike the 1900s, the shield has a very subtle vertical shape, recalling the design of the one of 6C 2500 Villa d’Este and other 6C 2500 made by Touring from 1946.
+As mentioned before, the shield is placed on a raised volume which continues along the entire bonnet up to the windshield, creating its basis in a very clear and marked way, as for the Villa d’Este, but here its smoother and without details/chrome, probably on account of the ‘essential’ character of this racing car.
+This is a beautiful Alfa Romeo which expresses a strong balance between great elegance and a sporting spirit.
+Its line is absolutely particular because it blends features of the Villa D’Este with others of the 1900 in a really unique way that we can’t see in other Alfa Romeo.
 Moreover the 12-cylinder engine equipped on this car increases enormously its appeal.
-Starting from the end of 1951 this car was also used for road use (or maybe only for road use only, because it no longer took part in competitions and it was registered), as mentioned in another article appeared on Road & Track Magazine in September 1952, written by Burton Harrison.
+Starting from the end of 1951 this car was also used on road (or maybe only forprivate use only, because it no longer took part in competitions and it was registered), as mentioned in another article appeared on Road & Track Magazine in September 1952, written by Burton Harrison.
 The journalist is accompanied on a breathtaking journey on the 412 driven by Bonetto, probably around the San Siro stadium in Milan.
-During the path of the car, an increasingly large crowd is witnessing the driver’s evolution with growing enthusiasm.
+During the path of the car, an increasingly large crowd is witnessing the driver’s skills with growing enthusiasm.
 The 412 was parked at the Scuderia Volpini and its engine had just remade by Alfa Romeo, which had recommended not to exceed 5000 rpm.
 Although Bonetto was ‘in love’ with this car, it had already been put for sale, as confirmed also by an advertisement appeared on Road & Track Magazine in January 1953.